jawardell/ubiquitous-broccoli/README.md

-#Skewed Top Corridor Number Generator
+Skewed Top Corridor Number Generator

 Skewed top corridor numbers lie within a structure called a skewed-top corridor.
-There is not a closed-form formula for skewed top corridor numbers.
+There is currently not a closed-form formula for skewed top corridor numbers.

 I wrote a program to generate STC numbers